7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 Think of it like destructuring, but for types.
 Just as const { name } = user extracts the name property from an object, infer R extracts a type from within another type's structure.

-Here's a more complex example that extracts the element type from a Promise:
+The infer keyword can extract the element type from a Promise:

 type Awaited<T> = T extends Promise<infer U> ?
 U : T;